DylanFM/incident-worker/README.md

 ## What's going on

-The GeoRSS feed linked to above contains a list of current incidents.
-An incident is a fire somewhere, and current ones are incidents which have not been resolved.
-In the development of `incidentworker` I've used `Incident` and introduced `Report`.
+In the development of `incidentworker` I've used the noun `Incident` and introduced `Report`.
 An incident has many reports.
-Basically, I'm saying that the GeoRSS feed actually contains a collection of reports, and each report relates to an incident.
-The feed therefore contains the most recent report for all incidents that haven't been resolved yet.
+From this point of view, the GeoRSS feed actually contains a collection of reports, and each report relates to an incident.
+To be more accurate, the feed contains the most recent report for all incidents that haven't been resolved yet.

-When `incidentworker` performs an import it roughly does the following for each entry or `Report` in the feed:
+When `incidentworker` performs an import it does roughly the following for each entry (or `Report`) in the feed:

 1. Have we seen the `Incident` this `Report` refers to before?
 2. If no, insert the `Incident` into the database.
 It will be marked as `current` upon insertion.
 3. If yes, ensure the existing `Incident` is marked as `current`.
 4. If we haven't seen this `Report` before, insert it into the database too.
-5. Ensure that all `Incident` which are no longer `current` are changed to `current = false` in the database.
+5. Ensure that the only incidents marked as `current` in the database are the ones from this update.

 ## Usage

-Use the command line interface to import data from an XML file locally or online.
+Use the command line interface to import data from a local or remote XML file.

 `incidentworker` imports the data into a PostgreSQL database and makes use of the `postgis` and `uuid-ossp` extensions.
-The database can be created using [Goose](https://bitbucket.org/liamstask/goose/), which uses the SQL migrations located in [db/migrations](https://github.com/DylanFM/incident-worker/tree/master/db).
+The database is managed in this project using [Goose](https://bitbucket.org/liamstask/goose/).

 Configure the database for Goose by copying the file [dbconf.yml.example](https://github.com/DylanFM/incident-worker/blob/master/db/dbconf.yml.example) to `dbconf.yml`.
 If you prefer not to use the `DATABASE_URL` environment variable, edit `dbconf.yml` with your database connection details.
-Ensure the database has been created, then run `goose up` to get it in order.
+Ensure the database has been created, then run `goose up` to run the migrations in [db/migrations](https://github.com/DylanFM/incident-worker/tree/master/db).

 ### Import a local file